eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/dsl.md

 ## Working with Metadata

-The `eu.europa.ec.eudi.sdjwt.dsl.sdjwt.def` package provides support for working with metadata for SD-JWT Verifiable Credentials:
+The `eu.europa.ec.eudi.sdjwt.dsl.def` package provides support for working with metadata for SD-JWT Verifiable Credentials:

 ### Creating Object Definitions from Metadata